Accredited by the Royal Institute of Chartered Surveyors (RICS)

 The EPA for this apprenticeship is independently assessed and takes place when all on-programme assessments have been successfully passed.

-The Royal Institution of Chartered Surveyors (RICS) is the world's leading professional body for qualifications and standards in land, property, infrastructure and construction.
-The RICs accreditation is a recognised qualification and a benchmark of professional competence.
+Our course in Chelmsford is accredited by the Royal Institution of Chartered Surveyors (RICS), the world's leading professional body for qualifications and standards in land, property, infrastructure and construction.
+RICS accreditation is a recognised qualification and a benchmark of professional competence.
+Please note that our course in Peterborough does not currently have accreditation.

 "I would recommend an apprenticeship to anyone who is looking for that first step into the industry.”